emerssso/gs-extensions-winboot/README.md

-This Gnome Shell extension is intended to add main dropdown menu option ('Windows Boot') to immediately reboot to a Windows 7 install on sda1.
+This Gnome Shell extension is intended to add a main dropdown menu option ('Windows Boot') to immediately reboot to a Windows 7 install on sda1.

 Note that this is a first release and makes several strong assumptions about the setup of your system.
 Further,